Veronica Santoyo

 Phone:765-285-4159

-Additionally, Veronica discovered the power theatre has as an instrument for healing and social change and has combined her work as artist and teacher with a drama therapy practice.
-As a drama therapist she has worked in private practice and with various clinical and educational institutions, conducting workshops in drama therapy and educational theatre, and working with diverse populations and special needs groups.
+Additionally to acting and directing for the stage in Mexico City, Veronica used theatre as an instrument for healing and social change.
+She has worked with diverse populations and special needs groups, both in private practice and with various clinical and educational institutions in Mexico City, introducing theatre as a tool to stimulate self-expression, language and movement.
 At the 1998 Moral Re-Armament International Conference, in Caux, Switzerland, she organized and conducted drama therapy workshops.

 Course Schedule